A driver for older Wacom tablets.

 How do I install it?

-Download the latest disk image (.dmg) from
+Download the latest disk image

-Releases, drag MockTab.app
+Releases, drag MockTab.app into Applications,

-through the privacy prompts.
+above walks through the privacy prompts.

 Is this spyware?
 The privacy prompts sound suspicious.